Also known as: hspu, handstand press, wall handstand press, parallette hspu, inverted shoulder press

 How to Do Handstand Push up

-- Press back up: Drive through palms and triceps to press back to full arm extension, exhaling on the exertion and maintaining body alignment.
+- Press and exit: Drive through palms and triceps to press back to full lockout; if stuck, bail to the wall or perform a controlled roll out.

 Muscle Groups